Livingstone returns from injury in Punjab defeat

-IPL 2023: Liam Livingstone returns in Punjab Kings' defeat by Royal Challengers Bangalore
+IPL 2023: Liam Livingstone returns in Punjab Kings' defeat & David Warner leads Delhi to first win

 Last updated on .From the section Cricket